TheSonOfThomp/AdamThompson/Portfolio/markdown/knowroaming.md

 I wanted to get some information from people who are more familiar with the app, but I had no way of personally contacting existing users.
 Fortunately we had a great support team who were in contact with users daily.
 I talked with them regularly, and had them compile a list of some common issues.
 This provided me with some good confirmation of the issues I had found, as well as some new insights.

 ## Requirements
 From usability heuristics and data we gathered from users we were able to generate a number of requirements about different sections of the app.
-More broadly, these requirements consisted of:
+More broadly, these requirements were:

-**Users will know what to do:** Any new or infrequent task will clearly explained and the user will be guided through.

-**Users will be confident:** The Application will ensure the KnowRoaming hardware and account is setup correctly before continuing.
+**Users will be confident:** Users will be sure that both the KnowRoaming hardware and account are set up correctly before continuing.

-**Users will know what's happening:** Key account status metrics will be easily visible and accessible to the user.
+**Users will know what's up:** Key account information will be easily visible and accessible to the user.

-**Users will be able to find important functions:** All key functions will not be more than two levels deep in the information architecture.
-Other functions will be easily discoverable.
+**Users will be able to find things:** All major functions will be discoverable, and won't require 'drilling down'.

 ##Iteration
 ### Basic Architecture
-To satisfy the final two requirements, the app would need to have a fairly flat architecture.
-KnowRoaming is a complex system, and while the new app would do as much as it could to eliminate confusion and unnecessary interaction, there are still many things the user needs to at least be aware of.
-From the main screen of the app, the user  needs to be able to access all of the following:
+In order to be confident and know what's up, a user needs to be able to see and do a number of different things.
+From our knowledge of the product and common user comments, we created a prioritized list of these items.

 1. Current Network/SIM card
 2. Summary of Status (Ready to Roam)